Skip to main content

 Scholars may also have one or two minors, which is another way to delve deeper into subjects like Entrepreneurship, Medical Anthropology, Business Administration, and foreign languages and cultures.
 CSS scholars work closely with assigned advisors in the University’s Academic Advising Program to ensure that they maintain balanced course loads and are on track to meet all degree requirements for their selected major(s).

-To enhance the cohort connections formed during Summer EXCELerator, CSS scholars live together in a residential learning community during their first year at Carolina, with an assigned CSS roommate.
+To enhance the cohort connections formed during Summer EXCELerator, CSS scholars live together in the same residence hall during their first year at Carolina, with an assigned CSS roommate.
 This helps them to acclimate to college life within a supportive, familiar community.
 During sophomore year, scholars will continue to live on campus but may choose their own roommate and where they would like to live within university-owned housing.
 Scholars have the opportunity to live off-campus during junior and senior years, helping them to prepare for life in graduate school and beyond.

 Absolutely!
 UNC has one of the highest study abroad rates among public universities nationwide – more than one-third of all undergraduates study in other countries during their time here, and CSS scholars are no exception.
 Some of Carolina’s study abroad programs are specifically geared towards students in STEM, such as UNC Science programs in Scandinavia, Dublin, or Sevilla, the Burch Science program in London, and Environmental Studies in the Galapagos Islands.
 Other scholars study abroad to strengthen foreign language skills or learn about new cultures.